Symmetronic/strc-loader-button/readme.md

 ### In a stencil-starter app

 - Run `npm install strc-loader-button --save`
-- Add an import to the npm packages `import strc-loader-button;`
+- Add an import to the npm packages `import 'strc-loader-button';`
 - Then you can use the element anywhere in your template, JSX, HTML, etc.

 ## API